ezhval/learning-cluster/SQL/Day_00/README.md

 - `day00_ex09.sql`<br>
     Using a subquery in the `FROM` clause to pre-filter `person_visits` by dates `2022-01-07` to `2022-01-09`, return person names and pizzeria names for these visits.
     Resolve names via subqueries in the `SELECT` clause and sort by person name (ASC) and pizzeria name (DESC).

-The focus of this day is on basic `SELECT` statements, filtering, ordering, simple subqueries and conditional expressions.